2022 missile explosion in Poland

-On 15 November 2022, a missile struck Polish territory, in the village of Przewodów near the border with Ukraine, killing two people.
+On 15 November 2022, a Ukrainian S-300 air defense missile struck Polish territory, in the village of Przewodów near the border with Ukraine, killing two people.
 The incident occurred during attacks on Ukrainian civilian infrastructure by Russia.
 It was the first incident of a foreign missile (as opposed to prior UAV incursion) hitting NATO territory during the Russian invasion of Ukraine.
 Initially Ukraine accused Russia of striking Poland, while the United States claimed that the missile was likely to have been an air defence missile fired by Ukrainian forces at an incoming Russian missile.
-This was later confirmed in September 2023 by the Polish Prosecutor's Office, which stated that the explosion was caused by an out of control air-defence S-300 missile.
+This was later confirmed in September 2023 by the Polish Prosecutor's Office, which stated that the explosion was caused by an out of control air-defence Ukrainian S-300 missile.

 Background

 The explosion happened on a day when the Russian military extensively bombarded infrastructure all over Ukraine, the largest-scale attack so far.
 According to the Ukrainian Air Force Command, the Russian military launched 96 pieces of various types of weapons at Ukraine on 15 November.
 These included air and sea cruise missiles (Kh-555 and Kh-101, and Kalibr), Kh-59 guided missiles, Geran-1 and -2 attack drones, and Orlan-10 and Orion UAVs.
 According to Forbes, one Kalibr alone costs $6.5 million, and the Kh-101 missile costs $13 million.
 The Economic Pravda or Epravda (Економічна правда) calculated that Russia had spent between half a billion and a billion U.S. dollars' worth of weaponry in the 15 November 2022 attack on Ukraine.